matszpk/cnfgen-nand-opt/README.md

 This program can generate CNF (Conjunctive Normal Form) to check possibility to build circuit built on NAND or NOR gates that returns given values from table.

+WARNING: For some greater examples this program can generates CNF that can excess 1 gigabyte.

 This program can read problem from file.
 If no given file then program read problem from standard input.
 The format of input is in TOML format: